tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Update-Entity2.md

 To force an unconditional update operation, set the value of the `If-Match` header to the wildcard character (*) on the request.
 Passing this value to the operation overrides the default optimistic concurrency, and ignores any mismatch in `ETag` values.

-If the `If-Match` header is missing from the request in version 2011-08-18 or later, then the service performs an [Insert Or Replace Entity](Insert-Or-Replace-Entity.md) (upsert) operation.
-In versions prior to 2011-08-18, the service returns status code 400 (Bad Request).
+If the `If-Match` header is missing from the request in version 2011-08-18 or later, the service performs an [Insert Or Replace Entity](Insert-Or-Replace-Entity.md) (upsert) operation.
+In versions earlier than 2011-08-18, the service returns status code 400 (Bad Request).

 Table Storage doesn't persist `null` values for properties.
 Specifying a property with a `null` value is equivalent to omitting that property in the request.